 CAA was reorganized from the 1970 -80’s Cleveland Contractors Association as a Construction Employers Association (CEA) affiliate in 2008.
-There are currently 40+ CEA contractors involved in diversity & inclusion efforts.
+There are currently 50+ CEA contractors involved in diversity & inclusion efforts.
 CEA hosts quarterly programs with owners to provide insights and further opportunities for diversity and inclusion in local projects.
-CAA celebrated its 10th anniversary in 2019.

 We are committed to leading, learning, and making a difference in the Ohio construction industry.